Explore the Gorge

 What is the Best Way to see the falls?

-If you want to do more than see it from the freeway we suggest renting an Ebike from Ebike Multnomah Falls or taking a shuttle.
+If you want to do more than see it from the freeway we suggest renting an Ebike from Ebike Multnomah Falls or taking a tour.
 Either way you can see everything the area has to offer.

 08.